France's Hollande has tight window to step up reform pace

 The new year could hardly have started worse for the French leader, who failed to keep a promise to the nation to halt the rise in unemployment by the end of 2013 and is now dealing with media allegations of a secret love affair.

-Photos in a celebrity magazine published on Friday purporting to show a nocturnal visit by Hollande to a mistress risk stealing the show on Tuesday when he faces media for up to two hours in the traditional start-of-year news conference.
+Photos in a celebrity magazine published last week purporting to show a nocturnal visit by Hollande to a mistress risk stealing the show on Tuesday when he faces media for up to two hours in the traditional start-of-year news conference.

-Hollande’s office has complained of breach of privacy but issued no denial.
-The saga took a new turn on Sunday when it emerged his official partner, 48-year-old ex-journalist Valerie Trierweiler, had been hospitalized hours after the magazine hit newsstands.
-Her spokesman said she needed “rest”.

 “As is often the case, there are good intentions.
 But we will judge the deeds,” said analyst Bruno Cavalier at Paris-based Oddo Securities.

-About time too, say those who argue that public spending at around 57 percent of national output - some 12 points more than Germany’s - is a burden the economy cannot afford.
+About time too, say those who argue that public spending at around 57 percent of national output - some 12 points more than that in Germany - is a burden the economy cannot afford.
 French debt at 93.4 percent of GDP and rising is now “in the danger zone”, the national audit office warned last week.

 The prospect of a policy shift has been applauded by France’s main employers federation Medef, due to start talks in coming week with Hollande’s government on tax cuts it hopes will restore corporate margins among the weakest in Europe.